Are you looking to transform bargain black frames into charming antique gold frames? Let me show you how simple it is! You won’t believe it!

 Read and follow the instructions on the back of any package first.

-1. Squeeze a small amount of the Bright Gold Gilded Wax by Annie Sloan onto the paper towel.
+- Squeeze a small amount of the Bright Gold Gilded Wax by Annie Sloan onto the paper towel.
 You’ll be surprised how far a small tube like this will go!
-So start out using it sparingly.
+So, start out using it sparingly.

-3. Begin by brushing it on the black frame lightly and then filling it in more as you go to suit your liking.
+- Begin by lightly brushing it on the black frame and then filling it in more as you go to suit your liking.

-After finishing the first budget black frame with a light coat of Gilded Wax, I was able to take a step back and determine how much black I wanted to show through.
+After finishing the first gold frame with a light coat of Gilded Wax, I could take a step back and determine how much black I wanted to show through.

 But I didn’t want it heavy in black since these prints will be hanging in our sunroom.

-Because of this, I recommend applying a thin layer of the Annie Sloan Gilded Wax then going back and applying more until you reach the antique gold look you are going for.
+Because of this, I recommend applying a thin layer of the Annie Sloan Gilded Wax and then going back and applying more until you achieve the antique gold look you want.

 Let the painted gold frames dry overnight.

-For the price of budget black frames, a little Annie Sloan’s Gilded Wax, and a stencil brush you now have a beautiful antique-looking gold frame that will enhance any room in your home.
+For the price of budget black frames, a little Annie Sloan’s Gilded Wax, and a stencil brush, you can create a beautiful, antique-looking gold frame that will enhance any room in your home.

 And how easy was that?